 No matter what year of college you’re in — just starting as a freshman or continuing your education in a second or third year — there’s always that one thing standing between you and your future: Figuring out how you’ll pay the hefty price tag that comes with a college education.

-Scholarships and savings are initially helpful, but they only go so far when the average college education costs over $39,000, according to most recent data from the U.S. Department of Education.
+Scholarships and savings are initially helpful, but they only go so far when just one year of college can cost more than $39,000, according to most recent data from the U.S. Department of Education.

 You might already know how much you will need from your financial aid letter, but understanding what your options are can help put your mind at ease.
 Here’s a step by step guide on how to apply for a student loan.